Sodium benzoate: In pharmaceuticals

 Sodium benzoate is used as a treatment for urea cycle disorders due to its ability to bind amino acids.
 This leads to excretion of these amino acids and a decrease in ammonia levels.
 Recent research shows that sodium benzoate may be beneficial as an add-on therapy (1 gram/day) in schizophrenia.
 Total Positive and Negative Syndrome Scale scores dropped by 21% compared to placebo.

 Sodium benzoate, along with phenylbutyrate, is used to treat hyperammonemia.

-Sodium benzoate, along with caffeine, is used to treat postdural puncture headache, respiratory depression associated with overdosage of narcotics, and with ergotamine to treat vascular headache.
+Sodium benzoate, along with caffeine, is used to treat postdural puncture headache, respiratory depression associated with overdosage of narcotics, and has been used experimentally with ergotamine to treat vascular headache.

 Other uses

 Sodium benzoate is also used in fireworks as a fuel in whistle mix, a powder that emits a whistling noise when compressed into a tube and ignited.

 Mechanism of food preservation

 The mechanism starts with the absorption of benzoic acid into the cell.
 If the intracellular pH falls to 5 or lower, the anaerobic fermentation of glucose through phosphofructokinase decreases sharply, which inhibits the growth and survival of microorganisms that cause food spoilage.